 Problem: Not mentioning specific EHR systems

-Solution: Include: Epic, Cerner, Meditech, etc. with proficiency level
+Solution: Include Epic, Cerner, Meditech, etc. with proficiency level.

 Special Nursing Resume Types